Pond-International/competition-eval/README.md

 - `auc`: Area Under the Curve for binary classification tasks
 - `mse`: Mean squared error
 - `pairwise_cost`: Evaluates pairwise preferences between items.
 Ground truth should contain columns SOURCE_A, SOURCE_B, TARGET, and B_OVER_A (indicating how much B is preferred over A).
 Submission should contain SOURCE, TARGET, and WEIGHT columns.
 The metric computes how well the predicted weights match the ground truth preferences.
+- `deepfunding`: Optimizes weights for combining multiple submissions to minimize pairwise preference costs.
+Ground truth format is the same as `pairwise_cost`.
+Instead of a single submission file, takes a text file containing paths to multiple submission files, each following the same format as `pairwise_cost` submissions.
+Returns optimized weights that minimize the overall cost when combining predictions from all submissions.

 Example:
 ```bash